ROS-I-Training/moveit2_workshop/README.md

 A very simple application that moves to two parametrised poses in cartesian space.
 These pose values are read from a parameter file, see below.

+### Marker Application

+`moveit2_workshop_app/src/app_simple.cpp`

+Reads poses of two aruco markers from the TF tree and moves above each in a sequence.
+The aruco pose detection needs to be running for this to work.

 ## Configuration

 ### Configuring the marker detection